 • Next add in the worcestershire sauce (or coconut aminos) followed by the beef stock to deglaze the pan.
 Turn the heat to high and bring to a gentle simmer before stirring in the coconut cream.
 Use a whisk to ensure the coconut cream is well mixed in to the sauce.

 • In a small bowl add the arrowroot powder and 2tbsp of water and stir into a slurry.
 Pour the arrowroot powder mixture into the sauce, stirring with a whisk to ensure it doesn't get clumpy.
-Leave the sauce to simmer until it has begun to thicken and then turn the heat to low while you prepare the steak.
+Leave the sauce to simmer until it has begun to thicken and coats the back of a spoon.

 • Serve the steaks with the peppercorn sauce poured overtop.